Shared Visions Preschool Program

 The Child Development Coordinating Council (CDCC) advises and assists the Department of Education regarding the administration and implementation of two state funded at risk programs for children ages birth to five; the Shared Visions Parent Support Program and the Shared Visions Preschool Program.
 The CDCC conducts meetings at a minimum of four times annually.
 Council meetings are open to the public.
 Visit the CDCC webpage for a membership list, meeting dates, agendas, and minutes.

-Awarded Locations and Application
+Awarded Grantees and Application

 FY16 (July 2015 – June 2016) Application